What Is a Hybrid Solar Eclipse?

 A solar eclipse occurs when the Moon's shadow falls on Earth.
 The shadow consists of three areas: an umbra, a penumbra, and an antumbra.
 The type of eclipse we see depends on the part of the Moon's shadow we are in:

 - The Moon's umbra, the shadow's dark central portion, causes total solar eclipses, where the Moon appears a little larger than the Sun and covers it completely.

 - The penumbra, the lighter outer part of the shadow, creates partial solar eclipses.
 Here, the Moon obscures only a part of the Sun's disk.

 - The antumbra, a half-shadow that begins where the umbra ends, results in annular solar eclipses.
 During this type of eclipse, the Moon looks a little smaller than the Sun, so the edge of the Sun's disk remains visible around the Moon.

-Hybrid solar eclipses involve all 3 areas of the Moon's shadow and combine all 3 types of solar eclipses.
+Hybrid solar eclipses involve all three areas of the Moon's shadow and combine all three types of solar eclipses.